Dev-P-L/Cohort-Analysis/README.md

 <br>
 <br>

-# Presentation of SQL Project on Cohort Analysis
+# Presentation of PostgreSQL Project on Cohort Analysis

 ## Files